 Investment Week at a Glance

-Stocks fell last week.
-The Dow Jones Industrial average dropped 0.6%.
-The S&P 500 was down 0.3% while the New York Stock Exchange Composite (2,000 stocks) declined 0.9%.
-The “average investor’s index” (Value Line index) dropped 0.02% and foreign stocks (DJ Global ex U.S.) fell 2.3%.
-Bond yields were down as the 10 year Treasury ended 2.85%.
+Stocks had a rough week as the Dow Jones Industrial average lost 4.2% while the S&P 500 was down 4.1%.
+The New York Stock Exchange Composite (2,000 stocks) dropped 4.2%.
+The “average investor’s index” (Value Line index) fell 4.5% and foreign stocks (DJ Global ex U.S.) dropped 3.3%.
+Bond yields were down (bond prices up) as the 10 year Treasury ended at 3.14%.
 (Data sources: Barron’s Financial, Wall Street Journal)

 Have a good week!